spacemeshos/product/roadmap.md

 ### Ecosystem Projects
 1. [ ] 3D network explorer.
-1. [ ] Update Spacemesh App and CLIWallet to support all new features.
+1. [ ] Update Spacemesh and CLIWallet apps to support all new features.
 ----